puppetlabs/puppetdb/documentation/api/query/v4/aggregate-event-counts.markdown

 [curl]: ../curl.html
 [query]: ./query.html

-> **Experimental Endpoint**: The aggregate-event-counts endpoint is designated
+> **Experimental endpoint**: The aggregate-event-counts endpoint is designated
 > as experimental.
 It may be altered or removed in a future release.

 Puppet agent nodes submit reports after their runs, and the Puppet master forwards these to PuppetDB.
 Each report includes:

-* Data about the entire run
+* Data about the entire run.
-* Metadata about the report
+* Metadata about the report.
-* Many _events,_ describing what happened during the run
+* Many _events,_ describing what happened during the run.

 Once this information is stored in PuppetDB, it can be queried in various ways.